Overcoat/Overcoat/README.md

 ```

 `OVCClient` provides methods to make `GET`, `POST` and `PUT` requests specifiying how to map the response to a model object.
 In this case we are telling `OVCClient` that we want `TGRBook` objects that can be found under the key `results` in the JSON response.
-`OVCRequestOperation` makes sure that the mapping from the JSON response to the model or array of model objects happens in a private background queue for performance reasons.

 Now we can use `TGRBookCatalog` to launch a search in iTunes and get an array of `TGRBook` objects: